What is “Western civilization”?

 The wata brings, the wata teks

-African wisdom sources of inspiration for a reconstruction vision of the United States of America
+West African traditions of crime prevention and resolution, regenerative agriculture, and regenerative economies as sources of inspiration for a reconstructive vision of the United States of America

-West African "agriscience" includes sophisticated soil regeneration techniques that predate modern "permaculture," for example:
+West African "agriscience" includes soil regeneration techniques that predate modern "permaculture" and enrich our composting.

 Zaï technique (Burkina Faso/Sahel) A traditional method of rehabilitating degraded drylands.
 Farmers dig small pits (zaï) and fill them with organic matter (compost/manure) to attract termites.
 The termites digest the matter, creating nutrients and tunnels for water infiltration.

 Sacred forests (Osun-Osogbo and others): many West African communities maintain "sacred groves" where hunting, logging, and farming are strictly forbidden.
-These act as traditional biodiversity banks and conservation zones, managed not by the state, but by religious prohibition.
+These act as traditional biodiversity banks and conservation zones.

 Earthen architecture: West African vernacular architecture (like the Great Mosque of Djenné or traditional compounds in Northern Ghana) is inherently self-sustaining.
 Materials are sourced locally (clay, shea butter, straw), provide superior thermal cooling without electricity, and eventually return to the earth without pollution.
 Architects like Francis Kéré (Burkina Faso) are modernizing these indigenous techniques.

-In the artificially circumscribed “West,” policing is often an external force imposed upon a community by the state.
+In the U.S., policing is often an external force imposed upon a community by the state.
 In many West African traditions, internal force emerging from the community allow the community to regulate itself.
-These law and justice, policing and public safety transaction include:

 The Palaver Reconciliation Model is a distinct legal and social institution.
 Unlike Western adversarial courts (guilt vs. innocence), the Palaver focuses on consensus.
 Discourse continues until social harmony is restored, not when a verdict is handed down.